 This probiotic has 5 billion CFU – representing six strains of healthy microorganisms and is flavored with kiwi fruit.
 This famous probiotic is budget-friendly and can be purchased online via health food stores and major online retailers.

-Mothers Select: Health Booster Probiotics For Pregnant And Nursing Mothers
+Mothers Select: Health Booster Probiotics For Pregnant And Lactating Mothers

 This organic probiotic blend is gluten-free and dairy-free and promises to provide the maximum digestive health benefits for both mother and baby.
-The Mother’s select blend in reducing instances of constipation, cramping, and heartburn in women while supporting improved gut health and maintaining a healthy flora balance in nursing babies.
+The Mother’s Select blend in reducing instances of constipation, cramping, and heartburn in women while supporting improved gut health and maintaining a healthy flora balance in breastfeeding babies.
 It works well as an anti-inflammatory and is considered safe for mothers and babies, alike.

 RenewLife Prenatal Supplement

-It’s one of the recommended probiotics as well for parents that struggle with getting a child fed, since it offers a simple formula that’s great for the parent and child, and it’ll help get them the nutrients they need.
-This one facilitates a very healthy mother neonate transfer of maternal gut bacteria to the nursing infant.
+It’s one of the recommended probiotics as well for parents who struggle with getting a child fed since it offers a simple formula that’s great for the parent and child, and it’ll help get them the nutrients they need.
+This one facilitates a very healthy mother neonate transfer of maternal gut bacteria to the breastfeeding infant.
 The extra absorption allows the transfer of good bacteria via feeding to go in the highest amounts.
 That can help with better protection from disease in the infant.

 This affordable formula has 10 billion live cultures from one strain.
 You can purchase the Renew Life blend via online health food stores and related retailers and they have great customer service you can rely on.